altfatterz/learning-kubernetes/certifications/KCSA/05-platform-security.md

 - Reduce attack surface - less packages
 - continuously rescan images
-- K8S admission controllers can initiate scanning images before a pod gets deployed - can delay the deployment
+- `K8S admission controllers` can initiate scanning images before a pod gets deployed - can delay the deployment
-- Instead use: Have your own repository with pre-scanned images ready to go
+- Instead, use: Have your own repository with pre-scanned images ready to go
 - Integrate image scanning into your CI/CD pipeline

 ```bash